Causal Inference with Hidden Mediators: Identification Methods with Hidden Mediators

+As seen in Section \ref{sec:models}, the identification formulae for the front-door and the generalized mediation models simplify considerably if the treatment variable is binary.
+In this section and Section \ref{sec:estimation}, we restrict our attention to the case of binary treatments; we extend the results to the case of non-binary treatments in Section \ref{sec:non-binary}.

+Based on the identification formulae for the case of binary treatment, presented in Section \ref{sec:models}, we focus on the identification of the following parameters when variable $M$ is unobserved.

-Now, suppose the mediator variable $M$ is not observed, yet we have access to proxies $W$ and $Z$ of this variable, satisfying the following conditions. \begin{assumption} There exists Proxies $Z$ and $W$ of the mediator $M$ which satisfy \begin{itemize} \item $Y\independent Z\mid \{A,M.X\}$, \item $W\independent \{A,Z\}\mid \{M,X\}$. \end{itemize} \end{assumption} Figures \ref{fig:pp5} and \ref{fig:pp6} demonstrate examples of graphical models which satisfy the proxy variable conditions for the mediation model and front-door model, respectively.
-In these figures, dashed edges can be present or absent.
+We assume access to two proxies $W$ and $Z$ of the mediator variable, satisfying the following condition. \begin{assumption} There exists Proxies $Z$ and $W$ of the mediator $M$ which satisfy $(i)$ $Y\independent Z\mid \{A,M.X\}$, $(ii)$ $W\independent \{A,Z\}\mid \{M,X\}$. \end{assumption} Figure \ref{fig:proximal} demonstrates examples of graphical models which satisfy the proxy variable conditions for each of our considered causal models.
+In the representations in this figure, dashed edges can be present or absent.
+Note that the figure demonstrates only one possible way for graphical models to satisfy the proxy variable conditions; the conditional independence requirements in Assumption \ref{assumption:proxycond} can be satisfied in several ways.
+For example, the requirements could also have been satisfied if the edge from $M$ to $W$, or the potential edge from $W$ to $Y$ were flipped, or there existed an extra bidirected edge between $M$ and $W$ or $M$ and $Z$, etc. This demonstrates the flexibility that the researcher possesses in terms of choosing variables as the proxy variables.

-In order to obtain identifiability, we consider the following assumptions.
+In order to obtain identifiability, we posit the following assumptions.